nOCD gets $1M seed round to help people with obsessive-compulsive disorder

 The free app guides patients through exposure and response prevention (ERP) exercises, a type of cognitive behavioral therapy that is especially effective for OCD.
 ERP carefully exposes suffers to stimuli, including images or situations, that trigger their symptoms and then guides them through exercises to help them manage anxiety and compulsive behaviors. nOCD’s founder and chief executive officer Stephen Smith describes ERP as a “virtual gym.”

-Smith began working on nOCD, which launched in 2016 and now claims 80,000 users, while he was a college student after OCD symptoms began disrupting his life.
+Smith began working on nOCD, which launched in 2016 and now claims 80,000 community members across its app and online content, while he was a college student after OCD symptoms began disrupting his life.
 There are an increasing number of apps focused on mental health, but Smith had trouble finding one that gave him the specific support he needed.

 “I was suffering pretty intensely with OCD and mental health apps out there didn’t address OCD specifically.
 They addressed cognitive behavioral therapy in general, but they didn’t go deep enough.
 I couldn’t implement treatment because treatment for OCD is very specific,” Smith says.
 “I wanted to create something that would provide effective treatment and also give users a community and 24/7 support.”